sshwy/lamcalc/web/docs/en/playground.md

 # Playground

 Try writing your lambda expression!
-You can drag and drop to make beta reduction.
+You can click on underlined part to make beta reduction, or click on constant-colored variables to expand them.

 <script setup>
 import LambdaPlayground from '../../components/LambdaPlayground.vue'